shrideio/shoebox/src/vault/README.md

     - Reissue new Secret ID

         If the Secret ID value was not captured or lost the only way to restore it is to create a new one.
-Run the following command to list available *secret_id_accessor*s.
+Run the following command to list available secret-id keys.

         ```
         > vault list auth/approle/role/ciagent/secret-id
         ```

-        Use the _secret_id_accessor_ value from the output to replace the `[secret-id]` placeholder and run the following command to remove the current Secret ID.
+        Use the secret-id key from the output to replace the `[secret_id_accessor]` placeholder and run the following command to remove the current Secret ID.

         ```
-        > vault write auth/approle/role/ciagent/secret-id/destroy secret_id="[secret-id]"
+        > vault write /auth/approle/role/ciagent/secret-id-accessor/destroy secret_id_accessor="[secret_id_accessor]"
         ```

         Generate a new Secret ID as described in the [previous](#generate-secret-id) step.